How to enter

 The Central Banking Awards are free to enter.

 Central bank categories are open to all central banks and official institutions, regardless of size, location or ownership.
 Partner and service provider categories are open to any commercial organisation that provides services to a central bank, again regardless of size, location or ownership.
-Note: someone who works for a commercial organisation may enter a central bank for a central bank award and vice versa.
+Entrants are encouraged to self-nominate, but someone who works for a commercial organisation may also nominate a central bank for a central bank award and vice versa.

 Requirements